KLCC PROPERTY HOLDINGS BERHAD (641576-U)

 The Company Secretary or, in his absence, another person authorised by the Chairman of the Committee, shall be the Secretary of the Committee.
 He shall draw up the agenda in consultation with the Chairman of the Audit Committee, and circulate such minutes and agenda papers well in advance of the meeting.

-The Head, Accounts and Finance Division, Head of Internal Audit and a representative of the external auditors shall normally attend meetings.
+The Head, Strategy, Finance & Investor Relations Division, Head of Internal Audit Division of KLCC (Holdings) Sdn Bhd, Head of Group Risk Management Division and a representative of the external auditors shall normally attend meetings of the Committee.

 Other Directors and employees may attend any particular meeting only at the Committee's invitation, specific to the relevant meeting.

 The minutes of each meeting shall be circulated to all members of the Board.